 Nature's Bounty Echinacea

 A recent study showed that taking echinacea three times a day during the cold season modestly prevented cold occurrence.
-Nature’s Bounty has been third party tested by Consumer Labs, is free of gluten, wheat, and yeast and contains 1,200 - 2,400 mg of E. purpurea (one of the species of echinacea most commonly studied).
+Nature’s Bounty has been third-party tested by Consumer Labs, is free of gluten, wheat, and yeast, and contains 1,200 to 2,400 milligrams of E. purpurea (one of the species of echinacea most commonly studied).

 Kirkland Signature Daily Multi

-The efficacy of vitamins and minerals depend on one another for their absorption and activation.
-When taking a multivitamin you take various nutrients all at once, which leads to optimal processing in the body.
-Multivitamins contain potent immune supporters such as vitamin C, vitamin D, magnesium, iron and B vitamins.
+The efficacy of vitamins and minerals depends on one another for their absorption and activation.
+When taking a multivitamin, you take various nutrients all at once, which leads to optimal processing in the body.
+Multivitamins contain potent immune supporters such as vitamin C, vitamin D, magnesium, iron, and B vitamins.

 Nordic Naturals Omega 3D